-It’s essential to prepare your garden for planting first as disturbing the soil after solarization can stir up new viable weed seeds.
-Rototill, remove rocks and clumps of plant material then level the bed to limit air pockets which reduces soil heating.
+Preparing your garden for planting first is essential as disturbing the soil after solarization can stir up new viable weed seeds.
+Rototill, remove rocks and clumps of plant material, then level the bed to limit air pockets which reduces soil heating.
 Wet soil conducts heat better than dry and makes organisms more vulnerable; hence, your soil should be damp at least 12 to 18 inches down.

-In general, clear plastic is most effective as the sun rays will pass through the sheet and be trapped below while black plastic absorbs and deflects part of the heat.
-However, in colder areas like here, black plastic prevents weeds from growing beneath it when the air temps are too low.
-The thinner the plastic, the greater the heating but is more susceptible to tearing, so slightly thicker plastic (say 1.5 to 2 mils) is best.
+In general, clear plastic is most effective as the sun rays will pass through the sheet and be trapped below, while black plastic absorbs and deflects part of the heat.
+However, black plastic in colder areas like here prevents weeds from growing beneath it when the air temps are too low.
+The thinner the plastic, the greater the heating, but is more susceptible to tearing, so slightly thicker plastic (say 1.5 to 2 mils) is best.

-Some say the best of both worlds is to create a greenhouse effect by covering the soil with black plastic first.
-Then add a layer of clear plastic creating an air space with water bottles or PVC pipes.
+Some say the best of both worlds is to create a greenhouse effect by first covering the soil with black plastic.
+Then add a layer of clear plastic, creating an air space with water bottles or PVC pipes.
 The two-layer technique can raise soil temperatures an additional 10°F towards the goal of 110 to 125°F in the top 6 inches.

-Generally, you need 6 to 8 weeks to ‘cook’ your soil during the hottest months of the year.
-In Northern parts of the country, it’s better to leave the plastic on all growing season.
+Generally, you need 6 to 8 weeks to ‘cook’ your soil during the year’s hottest months.
+In the Northern parts of the country, it’s better to leave the plastic on all growing season.